abertelrud/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

     /// based on the paths provided in the target build context structure.
     ///
     /// Note that input and output dependencies are ignored for prebuild and
-    /// postbuild actions, since they always run before and after the build
+    /// postbuild actions, since they always run before and after the build,
     /// respectively.

-    // [Tom] is "addCommand" or "registerCommand" more correct? func createCommand(
+    func addCommand(
         executable: Path,
         arguments: [String],
         workingDirectory: Path? = nil,